 Want to Haul Military Freight?
 Check out SDDC’s Requirements

 - Set Up an Electronic Payments Account — You are only allowed to do this with the U.S. Bank Freight Payments.
-This is done so that you can receive electronic payments for the work your transportation services.
-With their entirely electronic services you can avoid late fees and balance due invoices.
+This is done so that you can receive electronic payments for the work of your transportation services.
+With their entirely electronic services, you can avoid late fees and balance due to invoices.

 Besides opening an account with U.S. Bank, you also need to be PowerTrack, or Syncada, certified.
 This is the new technology, which strives to make it easy for shippers and carriers to work together online to manage transportation invoices and freight payments.
 You can register online for free.

 - Fill out an SDCC Online Registration Form — You can fill in the form online.
 The entire process takes a few minutes.
 Just make sure that all pop-up blockers are switched off or else the webpage will not load.

 Before even setting out to fill out the SDCC registration form, you need to make sure you already have your SCAC and your Syncada registration ready.
 You cannot register without them!
 SDDC notes that carriers should select “GFM ITV to GTN” in the field for Electronic Data Interchange for tracing/tracking shipments.
 The SDCC will review your application and get back to you by mail within three business days.

 Final Step — Obtain a DOD Performance Bond

 As soon as you complete your SDCC registration, you need to get your DOD performance bond.
 DOD Bonds are required of all freight carriers in order to transport military freight.
 They are mandated by a wing of the military called the Surface Deployment and Distribution Command (SDDC).
 The bond amount is based on the size of the company and how many states they serve.

 Find out exactly what your bond will cost by filling out the short application below!